 Fungus gnats and fruit flies come from the same family.
 They are small flies that often develop in houseplants.
 They feed on organic matter, plant roots and fungi.

 Although the adult fungus gnats don’t bite, they are a nuisance, creating small clouds of bugs around plants.
-The question often asked is: Can you eliminate fungus gnats with vinegar?
+The question often asked is: Does vinegar kill gnats?

 What’s more, the adult flies may spread from plants, going to inhabit your garbage cans, and also sitting on unrefrigerated fruit.
 So, again, this poses a potential sanitation problem.